maiconmelo/theparallelminds/positions-deduplicated.md

 ---

-## 101. Senior HPC Storage Engineer - NVIDIA (Austin)

-[This is the same role as Entry 102, but located in Austin, TX.
-The description is identical, with only the location changed.]

----

 ## 102. Senior HPC Storage Engineer - NVIDIA (Santa Clara)

 NVIDIA has been transforming computer graphics, PC gaming, and accelerated computing for more than 25 years.
 It's a unique legacy of innovation that's fueled by great technology---and amazing people.
 Today, we're tapping into the unlimited potential of AI to define the next era of computing.
 An era in which our GPU acts as the brains of computers, robots, and self-driving cars that can understand the world.
 Doing what's never been done before takes vision, innovation, and the world's best talent.
 As an NVIDIAN, you'll be immersed in a diverse, supportive environment where everyone is inspired to do their best work.
 Come join the team and see how you can make a lasting impact on the world.